blckbx/mybosbotexample/README.md

 ## **🌱 Statistics for 7 days:**

 On every run BosBot messages some statistics about earned, spent and net sats for the last 7 days.
-Routing rewards are displayed in min, 1/4th, median, average, 3/4th and max amounts as well as the overall count of routings:
+Routing rewards are displayed in min, 1/4th, median, average, 3/4th and max amounts as well as the overall count of routings in this time frame:
 ````
 🌱 7d Statistics:
 earned: 2000